 The International Wine and Spirits Competition, the largest wine show in the world, awarded Quady Winery its singular IWSC Trophy for the Best Overall Results in their 2009 show.
 Needless to say, Andrew Quady and Michael Blaylock were proud to be recognized for their achievements, shared among the entire Quady crew.

 Vya Vermouth can do all kinds of things to enliven drinks, and now there's one more tool in the tool box with Vya Whisper Dry.
 Vya Whisper Dry plays wonderfully with subtle spirits like vodka, making a martini that smells beautifully but doesn't change the taste of the spirit too much.
 Vya Whisper Dry is also lovely all by itself in a wine glass, before dinner or with a light meal.

-Quady Winery expands to an expected 100,000 cases to keep up with demand for Moscato.
-Vya Vermouth production is also on the rise.
+Quady Winery begins expansion to exceed 100,000 cases in order to keep up with demand for Moscato and Vya Vermouth.